 All women-owned businesses have their ups and downs like any other business, but due to the lack of resources and opportunities, they are often left behind.

 During the COVID-19 pandemic, female entrepreneurs suffered losses.

-However, there is good news that goes alongside the bad news in the realm of women in business, as you will read in the next few paragraphs.
+However, there is good news that goes alongside the bad news in the realm of women in business, as you will read in the coming paragraphs.

 Entrepreneurial women are highly determined, wildly passionate, and have the enthusiasm and strength to persevere under any circumstances.

-The following statistics will enlighten you to the data about female entrepreneurs, their struggles, and their success.
+The following statistics will enlighten you to the data about female entrepreneurs, their struggles, and their successes.

 - In 2018, there were 12.3 million female-owned businesses in the United States.

 - 42% of all American small businesses are women-owned and operated.